Implementation Guide for Public Access to Research Data

 A data enclave provides a controlled, secure environment in which eligible researchers can perform analyses using restricted data resources without downloading the data to their own computer.
 Researchers can use a data archive or enclave when datasets cannot be distributed to the general public, for example, because of participant confidentiality concerns, third-party licensing, or use agreements that prohibit redistribution.

 Investigators may also wish to develop a mixed method for data sharing that allows for more than one version of the dataset and provides different levels of access depending on the version.
 For example, a redacted dataset could be made available for general use, but stricter controls through a data archive or enclave would be applied if access to more sensitive data was required.

 Documentation that provides all the information necessary for other researchers to use the data must be prepared.
 The documentation should include a summary of the purpose of the data collection, methodology and procedures used to collect the data, timing of the data collection, as well as details of the data codes, definition of variables, variable field locations, and frequencies.
-The data documentation should be a comprehensive and stand alone document that includes all the information necessary to replicate the analysis performed by the original research team.
+The data documentation should be a comprehensive and stand-alone document that includes all the information necessary to replicate the analysis performed by the original research team.

-Funds for Data Sharing
+Funds for Providing Access to Data